 6. Flip the end of the catheter down toward the throat.

-8. When the catheter reaches the back of your throat, ins ert your index and thumb or index and middle fingers in to your mouth.
+8. When the catheter reaches the back of your throat, ins ert your index and thumb, or index and middle fingers, in to your mouth.

 13. Slowly remove the catheter through the nose and repeat the exercise for the other nostril.

-14. On completion of the practice, perform Jala Neti.
+14. Upon completing the practice, perform jala-neti.

 While practicing, breathe through your mouth and concentrate on relaxing your body and moving the catheter slowly and carefully.